 The Bottom Line

 Algorithmic trading has become increasingly popular over the past several years with the rise of consumer-friendly platforms.
-With thousands of trades per year, it can be challenging for these traders to prepare crypto taxes and ensure that they have a defensible audit trail.
+With thousands of trades per year, it can be challenging for these traders to prepare Crypto Taxes and Accounting and ensure that they have a defensible audit trail.

 If you’re looking to simplify your taxes, try ZenLedger’s automated solutions to aggregate your transactions, pre-populate common forms and create a defensible audit trail in the process that you can use during an IRS audit.